USA TODAY bestselling author and multi-award winner Nicola Marsh writes flirty fiction with flair for adults and riveting, spooky stories for teens.

 I used to like my first draft to be perfect.
 These days, I have to write quickly to meet deadlines and juggle a young family so I let the words flow, get the first draft done, put it aside for a while before editing.
 It’s amazing what you’ll pick up with ‘fresh eyes’.

-I’m a plotter!
-Once the muse strikes, I get the idea down on paper ASAP, occasionally outlining the whole story before I know what has hit me.
-I used to use detailed character charts but find I tend to fly by the seat of my pants a bit more these days and just follow the journey my characters take me on.
+I’m a planter!
+A mix of plotter and pantser, once the muse strikes, I get the idea down on paper ASAP, occasionally outlining the whole story before I know what has hit me.
+I used to use detailed character charts but find I tend to fly by the seat of my pants these days and just follow the journey my characters take me on.
 Though I always resort to trusty pen and paper to jot down notes if I get stuck!